 Blinds leave gaps around the edges, and the blades do not overlap tightly enough to completely darken a room.

 Curtains draped over a window can still allow light to peek through, and depending on the material, some are even quite sheer.

-Neither blinds nor curtains are as thick as our 100% solid shutters, therefore making shutters better at insulation to reduce heating/cooling costs, and better at blacking out sunlight when closed.
+Neither blind shades nor curtains are as thick as our 100% solid shutters, therefore making shutters better at insulation to reduce heating/cooling costs, and better at blacking out sunlight when closed.